Visit of Corfu

 Neo Froúrio is the New Fort of San Marco built by the Venetians in 1576 and enlarged in the 19th century by the English and French.
 It has two interesting entrance portals.

-About a quarter of an hour away, Achilleon (photo) is almost an obligatory stop for those visiting the island.
+About a quarter of an hour away, Achilleion is almost an obligatory stop for those visiting the island.
 This is the beautiful 19th century palace, built by the will of Queen Elizabeth of Austria, which later became, for a short time, the residence of Princess Sissi (for this reason it is also known as Sissi’s Palace).

 The exteriors are beautiful, with a splendid garden, the statue of Achilles, and a wonderful view, while the interiors leave something to be desired, including the (alleged) bedroom of Elizabeth, rather sparse.
 Overall, however, we would still like to recommend a visit to the structure.

 The entrance ticket is €10.00 for adults, but for families there is a great deal to take advantage of for a total of 20 euros (we went in with our 2 children).
 An audio guide is included in the price.
 Free admission for children under 5 and invalids.
-For more information, please visit the official website from this link.

 Photo ©, Dr.K.